Scarabyte/SSW690-Project/docs/StatusUpdates/SSW 690 Weekly Status Update 20181118.md

 ### Issues, Risks, and Opportunities:

 * _What problems did you encounter and what impact might those have on meeting the project schedule?_
+  * We need to find a solution to record our final presentation commentary, since the logistics of a remote team make it difficult to do this 'live' (we will probably use PowerPoint's built-in recording feature)
 * _What new opportunities did you discover, if any?_

 ### Action Items/Goals for next week: